theresaswayne/biosensor/README.md

 # Supporting scripts

+## colorize_ratio_image.ijm

+This ImageJ macro takes a masked ratio image as input, and generates a colorized image with calibration bar for easier interpretation of the values.
+The user can set the intensity range for optimal contrast and accurate comparison of images.

+Two options are available for colorization:
+.
+Unmodulated image.
+In this case, the color image intensity is at the maximum for each pixel, and the color scheme can be chosen by the user.
+.
+Intensity modulated image.
+In this case, the user also supplies the original fluorescence image, and the colorized image intensity is set from the intensities in the original image.
+This cam produce a more appealing result, because pixels with less signal in the original image are less prominent in the colorized image.

 ## bleaching_analysis.ijm

 This ImageJ macro measures change in biosensor intensity over time.
 It can be used to help optimize imaging conditions to avoid photobleaching.
-THe input is a multichannel time-lapse image (Z stack or single slice).
+The input is a multichannel time-lapse image (Z stack or single slice).
 The output is a table of measurements of each channel over time.

+# Sample data

 # Workflow
 ## 1. Pre-process, segment, and measure images.